mdastgheib/GrocerySystem/README.md

 *The gif above showcases the Manager portal for inventory management*

 ## Description:
 This project was created with the intention of displaying proper version control, co-authoring and knowledge of ORM.
+The project involves a SQL database which stores information regarding the inventory for a grocery store.
+Based off of the user either being a manager or customer different operations are avaliable to modify this database and view the contents of the databas.

 ### Version/Requirements: